redfords/bioparque/README.md

 # Ecommerce

-An online toy store made with Django.
+An online toy store made with Django and SQLite3.

 ## To Do